An ad-free and cookie-free website.

-We show how TMO stock compares to 2,000+ US-based stocks, and to peers in the Health Technology sector and Medical Specialties industry.
+We show how TMO stock compares to 2,000+ US-based stocks, and to peers in the Professional, Scientific, and Technical Services sector and Testing Laboratories industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Thermo Fisher Scientific Inc. is the world leader in serving science, with annual revenue exceeding $25 billion.
 Its Mission is to enable our customers to make the world healthier, cleaner and safer.
 Whether the customers are accelerating life sciences research, solving complex analytical challenges, improving patient diagnostics and therapies or increasing productivity in their laboratories, the company is here to support them.
 Its global team of more than 75,000 colleagues delivers an unrivaled combination of innovative technologies, purchasing convenience and pharmaceutical services through our industry-leading brands, including Thermo Scientific, Applied Biosystems, Invitrogen, Fisher Scientific, Unity Lab Services and Patheon.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.